jonaLabra/pokemon_app/README.md

 ## How to run project

-* To download project, you can clone this project in the button "Code" and select the HTTPS option.
+* To download project, got to https://github.com/jonaLabra/pokemon_app and you can clone this project in the button "Code" and select the HTTPS option.

 * Copy the url and go to terminal, to clone the repository.